riyas90cse/oompa-loomba-crud/README.md

 ***

-#### Postman collection:
+### Postman collection:
-Use this postman collection to test the api service [link](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/data/napptilus-api.json)
+Use this [postman collection](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/data/napptilus-api.json) to test the api service.

-#### Swagger UI
+***

-I have used the OpenAPI(Swagger3) for API Documentation where we can find the controller API to test, It would be more use full to test with backend GUI.
+### Swagger UI

-Once Application is Runned we can find the Swagger UI in below URI
+OpenAPI(Swagger3) has been used for API Documentation.
+As soon as application is up, the swagger ui can be found under the below URI.

 > http://localhost:20211/swagger-ui/